nightroman/FarNet/GitKit/README.md

 - **Push branch** (branches panel, commits panel)

-    Pushes the cursor branch, with a confirmation dialog.
+    Branches panel: Pushes the cursor branch, with a confirmation dialog.

+    Commits panel: Pushes the commits branch, with a confirmation dialog.

 - **Merge branch** (branches panel)